Eschatologue/CM_wiki/docs/class/rogue/justiciar.md

 #### :ui-chdiv-cleric: Shroud of Faith

 As an **:rsc-b: Bonus Action**{ .rsc }, you grip your holy symbol and invoke the protection of your god.
-You have the ^^Invisible^^ condition for 1 minute.
+You have the **Invisible**{ .cond } condition for 1 minute.
 This effect ends early if you attack or cast a spell.

 ### Level 3: Spellcasting